-However, they do have downsides - primarily, their potential to destabilise pastures by outcompeting sub-clover which, in turn, reduces feed quality, animal intake and nitrogen availability for productive grasses.
+However, they do have downsides.
+The primary one is their potential to destabilise pastures by outcompeting sub-clover which, in turn, reduces feed quality, animal intake and nitrogen availability for productive grasses.

-They commonly flower early to ensure seed carryover for next year, which can shorten the length of annual pasture growth.
-This reduces feed quality and has been recorded to decrease lamb production by 30%.4 Dead annual grasses leave trash that is unattractive to grazing livestock.
-The trash can contain allelopathic toxins that impact the soil and prevent sub-clover seedling emergence.
+They commonly flower early, to ensure seed carryover for next year, which can shorten the length of annual pasture growth.
+This reduces feed quality and has been recorded to decrease lamb production by 30%.4 Dead annual grasses leave trash which is unattractive to grazing livestock.
+The trash can contain allelopathic toxins which impact the soil and prevent sub-clover seedling emergence.

 Some grass seeds lead to animal health problems and can damage and reduce the value of the animal's carcase and/or wool.
-Annual (Wimmera) ryegrass heads can host an endophyte that causes ryegrass staggers.
+Annual (Wimmera) ryegrass heads can host an endophyte which causes ryegrass staggers.